magopian/blog/src/making-a-pong-game-in-elm-4.md

   with our `NewWinner Player` message and the updated model

-While we're rewriting and refactoring parts of the `update` function, let's rename this `SleepDone` message wich isn't very meaningful to `RestartGame`
+While we're rewriting and refactoring parts of the `update` function, let's rename this `SleepDone` message which isn't very meaningful to `RestartGame`
 instead:

 ```diff